 Did it stop me?
 NO, of course not!
 Even that was not bad enough to make me want to change.

 A few more weeks of trying to control my drinking led me to a therapist.
 He said he could help but that I first needed to address my drinking.
-I never admitted to him I was also taking drugs, because that would have meant admitting I had a problem.

 After that I went and spoke with some addiction specialists and they suggested a residential treatment programme.
 This shocked me, as I didn’t think I was "that bad".